-Your business’s financial projections are key to establishing a budget and planning for growth.
+Your business’s financial projections are crucial to establishing a budget and planning for growth.
 Too often, though, inaccurate projections can thwart a company’s ability to plan effectively.
 If you’re in the process of developing a financial projection document, there are a few ways that you can ensure your calculations are realistic.
 Business Hub News outlines a handful of helpful tips below.

 Don’t Forget Important Expenses